cosenary/Instagram-PHP-API/README.markdown

 A PHP wrapper for the Instagram API.
 This is my first PHP class, so please bear with me.
-Any feedback or bug reports are appreciated.
+Feedback or bug reports are appreciated.

 ## Requirements ##